Why you should care

 Because a woman’s place is in the White House.

-In roughly a decade in Congress, Gillibrand, 48, has blazed a path that few expected, proving herself a consummate politician willing both to work across the aisle and to throw elbows when necessary.
+In a little more than a decade in Congress, Gillibrand, 50, has blazed a path that few expected, proving herself a consummate politician willing both to work across the aisle and throw elbows when necessary.
 She has already racked up an impressive list of legislative successes, including the repeal of “don’t ask, don’t tell.”
 But unlike even Clinton, Gillibrand has expressly pinned her own political future to what might be the true, untapped power in American politics: women.
 (The senator’s office did not respond to requests for comment.)
-If Clinton’s candidacy goes south (again), and Gillibrand can avoid some of the pitfalls that have ensnared her mentor, then the woman once picked to fill Hillary’s seat in the Senate may well someday be the one to claim her place in the White House.

 I always try to say yes, because Hillary said yes to me.

-Gillibrand’s high-profile combat with the Department of Defense on the issue earned her praise, regular stints on cable television and made her a mentor and magnet for aspiring female leaders in her party, a role she has maintained while being at the forefront of other issues important to women like campus violence and paid family medical leave.
+Gillibrand’s high-profile combat with the Department of Defense on the issue earned her praise, regular stints on cable television and made her a mentor and magnet for aspiring female leaders in her party, a role she has maintained while being at the forefront of other issues important to women, like campus violence and paid family medical leave.
 The mother of two young boys, who must often come with her to work, has also embraced another lesson she learned from Clinton: the power of patronage.
-Her Off the Sidelines PAC raising nearly $3 million for fellow women candidates.
+Her Off the Sidelines PAC raised more than $6 million over the past two election cycles, and dished out much of it to fellow women candidates.
 “Now when young women interested in politics ask me for my time,” Gillibrand writes, “I always try to say yes, because Hillary said yes to me.”

 If, as the second-wave feminists once proclaimed, the personal is political, then Gillibrand is out to show that it can be political gain as well.
-With a grandmother who was a powerful figure in the state Democratic machine and a mother who raised three kids while practicing law, politics — and strong women — run in her blood.
-And via her role as both a women’s advocate, and a rainmaking fundraiser, she has placed herself at the center of a broader movement.
+With a grandmother who was a powerful figure in the state Democratic machine and a mother who raised three kids while practicing law, politics runs in her blood — as do strong women.
+And via her role as both a women’s advocate and a rainmaking fundraiser, she has placed herself at the center of a broader movement.

-“Sen. Gillibrand is already a major political force in the women’s movement,” says one of the women hoping to ride Clinton’s coattails into office, Mary Ellen Balchunis, running for Congress from Pennsylvania’s 7th District.
-But Balchunis is also a political scientist at La Salle University and keenly aware of the obstacles still facing female candidates, including the less noticed ones like the political gerrymandering that favors — largely male — incumbents.
+“Sen. Gillibrand is already a major political force in the women’s movement,” says Mary Ellen Balchunis, who ran unsuccessfully for Congress in Pennsylvania last year.
+Balchunis is also a political scientist at La Salle University and keenly aware of the obstacles still facing female candidates, including the less noticed ones like the political gerrymandering that favors — largely male — incumbents.